Skip to main content

 Lockup

-A term that refers to the requirement of locking up assets in order to create a stream.
+A term coined by us to refer to the requirement of locking up tokens in order to create a stream.

 Lockup Dynamic